dsh0416/safaia-framework/README.md

 - Easy route definition
 - Regulation expression supported
 - EventIO model
-- Running on one process and one thread
+- Running on one process and selectable threads

 ## Feedback
 Using the `ISSUE` on GitHub